 - Play Multiple SmarTip Validations: Run a Validation SmartTip Set on a form

-Display Style: Determine when the Launcher will appear on screen.
-Display styles include:
+- Display Style: Determine when the Launcher will appear on screen.
+Display styles include the following:

 - Always: Displays the Launcher whenever the selected element is visible on the page